Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Superconformal kinematics

-then in principle the allowed values of the Dynkin labels $[a,b]$ for the $\mathfrak{sp}(4)$ representation of the third operator are all those that can appear in the tensor product $[0,k_1]\otimes [0,k_2]$, see \eqref{sp4[0,b][0,d]}.
-In particular, the maximum value of the sum $a+b$ allowed by $\mathfrak{sp}(4)$ selection rule is $k_1+k_2$.
-However, when this bound is saturated then the requirement of superspace analyticity forces the third multiplet to be short and those three-point functions have already been discussed in \eqref{3POINTfunctionDs}.
-Hence, if we insist on the third multiplet being of long type, there is a further restriction on the allowed values of $[a,b]$ which can be expressed as $a+b\le k_1+k_2-2$.
+In principle the allowed values of the Dynkin labels $[a,b]$ for the $\mathfrak{sp}(4)$ representation of the third operator are all those that can appear in the tensor product $[0,k_1]\otimes [0,k_2]$, see \eqref{sp4[0,b][0,d]}, and in particular the maximum value of the sum $a+b$ allowed by $\mathfrak{sp}(4)$ selection rule is $k_1+k_2$.
+However, studying the superspace expression of \eqref{SSLrestriction} in the extremal case where $a+b=k_1+k_2$ reveals that the three-point function develops an ``harmonic singularity'' unless the third multiplet is actually of short type (see \cite{Eden:2001ec,Arutyunov:2001qw,Eden:2001wg,Ferrara:2001uj}).
+This is completely analogous to a well-known phenomenon that happens in higher dimensions as well and it was originally observed for 4d $\mathcal{N}=4$ superconformal symmetry in \cite{Eden:2001ec}, 4d $\mathcal{N}=2$ in \cite{Arutyunov:2001qw}, 6d $\mathcal{N}=(2,0)$ in \cite{Eden:2001wg} and more generally for the maximal superconformal algebras in each dimension between 3d and 6d in \cite{Ferrara:2001uj}.
+Hence, if we insist on the third multiplet being of long type, there is a further restriction on the allowed values of $[a,b]$ which can be expressed as